When you travel, does your home insurance protect your personal property? What about when your property is off-premises for other reasons?

 Location, location, location!
-Put things you might need in the front!
-Put things you’re rarely (or never) going to need in the back.
+Put things you might need in the front of the unit.
+Put things you’ll rarely (or never) need in the back.
 Try to create an aisle down the middle for better access.
-Put more valuable items at the back (harder for thieves to get to!)
+Put more valuable items at the back, where it’s harder for thieves to access.

-Give them air.
-Get pallets or skids to place boxes on, allowing airflow around and under items.
+Let the air circulate.
+Get pallets or skids to place boxes on, so air can flow around and under items.
 Air movement helps to keep your property dry.
 Walls can develop condensation, so try to leave some room between your items and the walls.

-Make room.
-Remove legs and store tabletops and sofas on end.
+Maximize room.
+Remove legs from tables and store the tops on end.
 Fill empty spaces in furniture and appliances with small items.

-Box them.
+Use boxes.
 Pack heavy books in small boxes to make them more manageable.
-And pack them flat, to protect their spines.
+Pack them flat to protect their spines.
 Protect books and other valuable papers by wrapping them in plastic or putting them in plastic bags before boxing.
-This will prevent moisture damage in the event of an accident, or if humidity were to rise inside the facility.
+This will prevent moisture damage in the event of an accident, or if humidity inside the facility ever gets too high.

 Avoid collateral damage.
 Cover furniture with protective wrap, covers, or pads to eliminate scratching.
-Seal boxes well with packing tape, to prevent dust entering.
-Pack boxes correctly – don’t overfill causing the box to bulge and tip, and don’t underfill causing the box to collapse.
+Seal boxes with packing tape, to prevent dust entering.
+Pack boxes correctly—don’t overfill to the point that the box is bulging.
+On the other hand, don’t underfill either, as the box may collapse.
 Place photos between two pieces of cardboard and tape them together, to prevent curling.

-Danger, danger.
-Drain gasoline and oil from any engines, such as lawn mowers and snow blowers.
-Check with the storage facility for a list of things NOT to store.
+Pay attention to dangerous materials.
+Drain gasoline and oil from lawnmowers, snow blowers, and other machinery.
+Check with the storage facility for a list of things not to store.
 Never store firearms, illicit drugs, live animals, perishables, liquids, explosives, fuels, toxic materials, or any other items that need a controlled environment.

-Bed time.
-Stand mattresses on end, on something such as a pallet to allow air flow.
+Store beds efficiently.
+Stand mattresses on end, on top of something (such as a pallet) to allow air flow.
 Cover with a mattress bag or cloth bag.
-If using plastic, leave the top open for air.
-Do not stand hide-a-beds on end, because this can damage the frame and mechanism.
+If you’re using plastic to cover it, leave the top open for air.
+Don’t stand hide-a-beds on end, because this can damage the frame and mechanism.

 Hang clothes up.
 Use wardrobe boxes to hang clothes, blankets, and draperies.
 This helps avoid wrinkles while keeping some distance between your clothes and the bottom of the box, just in case water were to get into the facility.

 Zip it!
-Ziploc bags can be very useful.
-Items like screws can be bagged and attached to the item they came from.
+Ziploc bags are very useful.
+You can bag small items like screws, and attach them to the item they came from.
 TV or stereo remotes can be bagged and kept together.

-Tiny bubbles.
-Use bubble wrap and plenty of crumpled up paper to pack computers, electronic equipment, and camera equipment, especially if you don’t have their original boxes.
+Bubble wrap.
+Use bubble wrap and crumpled paper to pack computers, electronic equipment, and camera equipment, especially if you don’t have their original boxes.
 Don’t use Styrofoam; it can break down and get into your electronics, causing damage.
 Tie or tape down moving parts.
 Use twist ties or zip strips for the cords and cables, and pack them in the same box.

 Handle with care.
-Mark boxes containing your electronics, or other delicate items, “Fragile” and do not stack heavy boxes on top of them.
+Write “fragile” on boxes containing your electronics, or other delicate items.
+Don’t stack heavy boxes on top of them.

 Lock it or lose it.
 Make sure any locks you purchase for your unit are high quality.
 And don’t forget to lock up when you leave.